JakobLie/Clouded_Insights_FYP/backend/README_APP.md

 ### Running Flask App with Docker Compose
 1. Open Docker Desktop to start the Docker Daemon
 2. Navigate to the the project's `~/Backend/` folder containing the `compose.yaml` file in your command line
-3. Run the command `docker compose -p cloudedinsights up --build`
+3. Run the command `docker compose -p cloudedinsights up -d --build`

 Default server runs at `http://127.0.0.1:5000`